DaButter/datahubEntityFetch/tutor.md

 To get aspects for all entities, I would need to loop around and spam requests, which is inefficient.

 So searching the API description, and finding some examples, decided this data fetch can be beautifuly combined into 1 graphql query using ```execute_graphql```.
+Not to hardcode the count (with max number of 10 000), I implemented scroll ID usage.